matthewfedak/tilePuzzle/README.md

 - Use css animations to slide tiles, with JS fallback when no css transition support avaialble
 - Detect touch device and bind to tap not click where possible and possible abiity to drag tiles
-- Scramble tiles slowly and make into a nice animation you see after puzzle initialized
+- Scramble tiles slower and possibly make into a nicer animation you see after puzzle initialized
-- Size paramter is not used at moment need to take this into account when creating tiles and fit to this size
 - Need to make reponsive so possibly add a redraw function for when a window resize happens.
 Alternatively re-investigate using % based fluid widths which appeared to be problematic when using for background image positions.